yuanproud/Video-Generation-of-Human-Action-without-Supervision/README.md

 Dataset Preparation
 ----------
-1. To reproduce our results, download the Huamn 3.6M dataset.
+1. To reproduce our results, download the Huamn 3.6M dataset(https://vision.imar.ro/human3.6m/main_login.php).
 2. Resize the videos into 256*256, and save all the videos in a single folder named Videos_"action"_256
-3.
+3. Using the

 Performance Evaluation
 ----------